JavaScript Execution Context

 Execution Context Components

-An Environment Record is used to define the association of identifiers to specific variables and functions based upon the lexical nesting structure of the code.
-Each Environment Record has an [[OuterEnv]] field which is null for the global scope or a reference to an outer environment record.
+An environment record is used to define the association of identifiers to specific variables and functions based upon the lexical nesting structure of the code.
+Each environment record has an [[OuterEnv]] field which is null for the global scope or a reference to an outer environment record.

 The VariableEnvironment state component of the execution context is a pointer to the Environment Record that holds bindings created by var declarations within this execution context.